Top Ten Mistakes of Chicago Accident Victims

 - Failure to Follow Treatment Recommendations Due to Depression or Anxiety: Pain and/or disability are common causes of depression or anxiety.
 These conditions are treatable, but only if you share the symptoms with your doctor.
 Sharing with your doctor is also the only way to substantiate these conditions in your medical record.
 This is important, as “pain and suffering” often figure prominently into accident and personal injury cases.

-- Failure to Create and Maintain a Personal Medical File: It is essential that your lawyer know all of your medical care providers and every procedure that you have done after an injury.
+- Failure to Create and Maintain a Personal Medical File: It is essential that your lawyer knows all of your medical care providers and every procedure that you have done after an injury.
 It is equally important to keep track of doctors’ orders, treatments, referrals, and work restrictions.
 This information is most easily managed by keeping a medical file on yourself.

 If you or a loved one has suffered an injury, illness or death, that seems to have been someone else’s fault, call a Chicago accident attorney at 1-866-843-7367.
 The initial consultation is free of charge.
 If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
-In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.